tezosprime/tezosprime/README.md

 tar xzvf db.tgz

 It will create a db subdirectory with all the necessary information.

+If you have already run dalilcoin and already have the db subdirectory, you should delete the db subdirectory before untar'ing db.tgz.

+An alternative to downloading the db.tgz file is to use the command requestfullledger to try to obtain the full ledger (piece by piece) from peer nodes on the network.
+The requestfullledger command is very slow and should be expected to run for several hours.
+The command requestfullledger without an argument will use the block chain to determine the most recent ledger root and try to find the full ledger for this root.
+Alternatively you can give the ledgerroot as an argument.
+For example this call will try to obtain the full initial ledger:

+requestfullledger d4b10e4b72eaa8a61427b805f206e828b22bb59192373b83fe0df501e68a5bed

 * Importing Watch Addresses and Viewing Balances